Observable Social Life Spaces: Exploring User Interpretations of agent-side life context in human-agent interaction: Discussion

 \subsection{Key Findings and Implications}

-Our quantitative findings demonstrate that visual observability acts as the necessary catalyst for shifting relational dynamics.
-While users in the Unobservable condition acknowledged the agent's background experiences, this cognitive awareness alone did not significantly alter the established baseline hierarchy.
-Presenting the agent's life space visually provided the concrete grounding required for users to view the agent as a distinct social entity, which subsequently disrupted the standard command-execution loop.
+Our quantitative findings suggest that visual observability was associated with higher perceived equality, but they should be interpreted cautiously given the small sample and single-item Equality measure.
+While users in the Unobservable condition acknowledged the agent's background experiences, cognitive awareness alone did not clearly change the ratings.
+Presenting the agent's life space visually appeared to provide concrete cues that some users used when forming equality judgments; this pattern is best understood as a perceptual effect whose desirability depends on context, disclosure, and user control.

 Qualitative findings echo these results.
-The visual observability of the agent's independent social life substantially increased participants' propensity to use equal relational framing.
-After the agent's independent experiences were introduced, more participants described the Agent as a peer, partner, or friend, with the strongest effect in the Observable condition, where 6/8 already adopted this relational framing without further explanation.
-In contrast, participants in the Baseline and Unobservable conditions often shifted from viewing the Agent as a subordinate tool only after being prompted about its background life.
+The visual observability of the agent's agent-side social context gave participants concrete context for explaining perceived equality.
+After the agent's agent-side experiences were introduced, more participants used relational labels such as partner or friend, with the strongest descriptive pattern in the Observable condition, where 6/8 used such labels without further explanation.
+These labels offer qualitative context for perceived equality; relationship type, reciprocity, and normative role preference remain separate analytic questions.

 Other influencing factors include user demand orientation and role cognition.
-Users with instrumental needs treat the Agent as an exploratory object, whereas those with emotional needs more readily perceive its "authenticity.”
+Users with instrumental needs treat the agent as an exploratory object, whereas those with emotional needs more readily perceive its "authenticity.”
 Moreover, role framing (assistant, pet, etc.) shapes the relationship nature.
-Most participants preferred "human-like but not fully human,” valuing memory and empathy while recognizing the Agent's artificiality.
+Most participants preferred "human-like but not fully human,” valuing memory and empathy while recognizing the agent's artificiality.

 Sociological theories of long-term relationships emphasize equal positioning, non-instrumental interaction, and continuous mutual investment \cite{fehr1996friendship, cocking1998friendship, tillmann2003friendship}.
-The \textbf{Observable Social Life Spaces} paradigm operationalizes these criteria within system design.
-By maintaining a dual-track memory and rendering the agent's independent routine, the system provides users with evidence of an autonomous existence.
-This design trajectory encourages developers to prioritize agent independence alongside functional utility.
+In this work, we use these ideas as sensitizing concepts for interpreting participants' perceived-equality language and as ethical boundaries for deployment.
+The \textbf{Observable Social Life Spaces} paradigm makes agent-side activity visible so that we can observe whether users treat those cues as relevant to perceived equality.